Murders of Albert Alfonso and Paul Longworth: Chronology of reports

-Trial
+Timeline of trial

 Trial for the double murder began on 29 April 2025.
 Initially, Mosquera pleaded guilty for manslaughter, but not murder, and only of Alfonso but not of Longworth.
-The prosecution rejected his plea, meaning Mosquera would face trial over both killings.
+The prosecution rejected his plea, meaning Mosquera faced trial over both killings.

 It was revealed that Alfonso had died from at least 13 stab wounds, and Longworth from at least ten blows to the head.
 Gruesome details emerged about the way Mosquera murdered Alfonso during sexual intercourse which was recorded on camera.
 Mosquera was accused of dismembering the victims' bodies and freezing some of the body parts.
 In order to dispose of them, he hired a van, initially to go to Brighton, before changing the destination to Clifton where he intended to dump them off the bridge.
 Mosquera was also accused of premeditating the murders and trying to steal from the victims' bank accounts afterwards.
 But he denied killing Longworth, saying that he was killed by Alfonso.

-However, in May 2025 the jury was discharged and the trial stopped because some of the evidence was unclear.
+In May 2025, the jury was discharged and the trial stopped because some of the evidence was unclear.
 A retrial was provisionally scheduled for 30 June 2025, to be held at Woolwich Crown Court in London.

 At the repeated trial in July 2025, Mosquera accused Alfonso of raping him, threatening him with harming his family in Colombia, and forcing him to commit sexual acts, the video recordings of which would then be put online.
 He also stated that he suspected Alfonso had murdered Longworth and that he killed Alfonso preemptively, out of fear that Alfonso might murder him too.

 On 21 July 2025, Mosquera was found guilty of murdering Alfonso and Longworth.
 The judge, Mr Justice Bennathan ordered a psychiatric report to be carried out and that Mosquera would be sentenced on 24 October 2025.

 On 24 October 2025, Mosquera pleaded guilty to three counts of possessing child pornography, and was sentenced to life in prison with a minimum of 42 years before parole eligibility, with Justice Bennathan saying that Mosquera may never be released if he does not meet future assessment for release.